How Swiss direct democracy made a comeback after authoritarian rule

 The crisis of democracy in Switzerland and elsewhere did not just start with the sabre-rattling that was happening in Germany at that time.
 After the stock market crash in 1929, anti-democracy voices became louder in Switzerland and throughout Europe.
 They called for democracies to have less power, arguing that it hampered reasonable governing in times of crisis.end of infobox

-Despisers of Parliamentarianism
+Despisers of parliamentarianism

 There are historical roots for the reticence to return to direct democracy.
-In the 1930s, Switzerland’s leading thinkers had already developed what is known as the political-cultural movement of “spiritual national defence”.
+In the 1930s, Switzerland’s leading thinkers had already developed what is known as the political-cultural movement of “spiritual national defenceexternal link”.
 This Swiss obsession to safeguard national identity was supposed to counteract the National Socialist threat posed by Hitler’s ideology of “blood and soil”.

 The spiritual national defence was associated with the image of the brave and powerful Swiss who swung morning stars and halberds, two classic war weapons of the Swiss mercenary army in the Middle Ages.